envoyproxy/envoy-mobile/docs/root/start/building/building.rst

 Maven
 -----

-Android artifacts are also uploaded to Maven, and can be accessed/downloaded `here <https://mvnrepository.com/artifact/io.envoyproxy.envoymobile/envoy>`_.
+Envoy Mobile Android artifacts are also uploaded to Maven, and can be accessed/downloaded `here <https://mvnrepository.com/artifact/io.envoyproxy.envoymobile/envoy>`_.

 .. _cocoapods: